Abstract:

 16-18 n-alkanols was the highest (79.7% and 79.8%, respectively), and the

-δ13C composition are basically the same.
+δ13C composition were basically consistent, reflecting thesimilar zooxanthellic group structure between the two.
 After bleaching, the content and proportion of n-alkanols in C